 The Commission will soon have occasion to consider the extent to which employers must ensure stored product remains stable upon accidental contact by forklifts.
-As things stand, employers should ensure that pallets and stacked product are able to withstand accidental “bumps” from powered industrial trucks, and should create work rules removing employees from the loading/unloading area are effective.
+As things stand, employers should ensure that pallets and stacked product are able to withstand accidental “bumps” from powered industrial trucks.
+Moreover, employers should create work rules removing employees from the loading/unloading area.

 Employers are entitled to rely on expert or specialty contractors to ensure compliance with OSHA standards—but only when that reliance is reasonable.
 The Court of Appeals for the D.C.
 Circuit recently clarified that reliance is not reasonable when the employer—by way of expertise, control, and time—should foresee danger to its employees.